-NO. ACT OR STATUTORY INSTRUMENT SUMMARY AND IMPACTS IMPACT DATE unreasonably failed to follow it; • that legislation to lay the code will be introduced "when parliamentary time allows".
-On 10 May 2022, BEIS issued a statement confirming how the Government is supporting workers, where the Government reiterated their commitment to producing the statutory code on fire and rehire practices to "clamp down on controversial tactics used by employers who fail to engage in meaningful consultations with employees before making changes to their contracts".
-On 3 November 2022, in a parliamentary debate in the House of Lords, Lord Callanan, Parliamentary Under-Secretary of State for BEIS, provided an update on the timeframe for publication of the draft Statutory Code of Practice.
-When pressed, Lord Callanan would not commit to a precise timescale but stated that the intention is to bring it forward in the "near future".
-18. Bill of Rights 2022- 2023 New UK Bill of Rights (to replace the Human Rights Act 1998) In December 2021, the Government published a consultation, Human Rights Act Reform: A Modern Bill of Rights to consult on reforming the existing Human Rights Act 1998 and replacing it with a Bill of Rights.
+NO. ACT OR STATUTORY INSTRUMENT SUMMARY AND IMPACTS IMPACT DATE The UK's bonus cap rules (that implement the Capital Requirements Directive (CRD)) are in the Remuneration and Remuneration Code parts of the PRA Rulebook and the Financial Conduct Authority (FCA) Handbook.
+These rules will need to be varied or revoked to remove the 100% and 200% bonus caps.
+On 19 December 2022, the PRA and the FCA jointly published a consultation paper setting out their proposed rule changes to remove the existing limits on the bonus cap.
+They explain that the bonus cap does not limit total remuneration, but limits the proportion of remuneration that can be adjusted by risk and performance measures.
+The proposed changes are designed to strengthen the effectiveness of the remuneration regime by increasing the proportion of compensation that can be subject to the incentive setting tools within the framework.
+The consultation closed on 31 March 2023.
+17. Bill of Rights 2022- 2023 New UK Bill of Rights (to replace the Human Rights Act 1998) In December 2021, the Government published a consultation, Human Rights Act Reform: A Modern Bill of Rights to consult on reforming the existing Human Rights Act 1998 and replacing it with a Bill of Rights.
 The consultation closed on 8 March 202 and the Government responded on 12 July 2022 by introducing the Bill of Rights Bill into the House of Commons on 22 June 2022, with the aim of repealing the Human Rights Act 1998 and creating a new domestic human rights framework around the ECHR, to which the UK will remain a signatory.
-A date for second reading in the House of Commons is yet to be announced.
 On 7 September 2022, it was reported that the Bill of Rights Bill 2022-23 had been dropped by the new Government headed by Liz Truss and would not progress to its second reading, which had been scheduled to take place on 12 September 2022.
 However, on 7 November 2022, it was reported that the Bill of Rights Bill 2022-23 will resume its passage through Parliament "within weeks".
-It is understood to have been reinstated under the Government headed by the new Prime Minister, Rishi Sunak.
-A date for the second reading in the House of Commons is yet to be announced.
-19. Future of Work Review Future of Work Review: to focus on key issues and challenges for the labour market for the future On 12 May 2022 the Government announced that Matt Warman MP will lead the Future of Work review to be conducted over the spring and summer of 2022.
+It was understood to have been reinstated under the Government headed by the new Prime Minister, Rishi Sunak.
+On 8 May 2023 it was again reported that the Bill would be dropped.
+It is unclear whether the Bill will progress any further.
+It is unclear whether the Bill will progress any further 18.
+Future of Work Review Future of Work Review: to focus on key issues and challenges for the labour market for the future On 12 May 2022 the Government announced that Matt Warman MP will lead the Future of Work review to be conducted over the spring and summer of 2022.
 The purpose of the review is to build on existing Government commitments (including as set out in the Taylor Review) and to create a detailed assessment on key issues facing the labour market.
 It will then provide a set of recommendations for Government to consider.
-The Future of Work Review will be in 2 parts: a) Phase 1 completed on 31 August 2022.
+The Future of Work Review will be in 2 parts: Phase 1 completed on 31 August 2022.
 No timetable yet for Phase 2